ryan-mcclue/ryan-mcclue/src/behavioural.md

 "I can't think of one off the top of my head, but in general in that situation my approach is xyz

+* "What's a typical day like?"
+  "What are you favourite parts of the job?"
+  "Opportunities for career advancement?"

 ## Base
  - Issue on Release:
   every team member was running windows model